bu3alwa/dog-company/README.md

   - Youtube
   - Recent Ops

 What must work in new theme:
-- look up via letter (members search)
+- Look up via letter (members search)
+	- INCOMPLETE
-- text editor (List, h1 function is broken) << ABBC3 fixes this
+- Text editor (List, h1 function is broken)
+	- COMPLETE //ABBC3 fixes this
-- image sizes (don't resize when posted) << ABBC3 fixes this
+- Image sizes (don't resize when posted)
+	- COMPLETE //ABBC3 fixes this
 - Allow youtube videos to be embed into posts
-- MCP
+	- COMPLETE //ABBC3 fixes this
-  - Merging posts
+- MCP - Merging posts
+	- INCOMPLETE

 =============================== Update 06/8 ====================================

 - add images to folder /images http://www.mediafire.com/?3epzq8m6bs61ebv
 - add scripts from the countdown to each respective folder in our dog-company
 - all files are updated.
 Be aware when updating.

 =============================== Update 06/11 ===================================